praveenande84/Target-Interview/03 Theory/01 Client/01 html/html.md

 <summary>Attributes</summary>

 ### Attributes
-The HTML attributes provide additional information about HTML elements.
+The HTML attributes provide additional information to the element.

-we always mention attributes in start tag only. syntax :  `attributeName="attributeValue"`
+we always mention attributes in start tag only.

+**syntax** :  `attributeName="attributeValue"`

 * id
 * class